szabgab/perlmaven.com/sites/en/pages/hashbang.md

 You won't see this in most of the modern Perl scripts.

 Another common flag that you might see on the hash-bang lines are `-t` and `-T`.
-They turn on the so-called <b>taint-mode</b> that will help you write more secure code.
+They turn on the so-called **taint-mode** that will help you write more secure code.

 ## Comments